ClinicalBrainLab/clinicalbrainlab.github.io/content/authors/ZenJuen-Lau/_index.md

 ---

 Zen Juen graduated from University of Edinburgh with a Master of Arts (Honours) in Psychology with First Class Honours in 2019.
 Her research interests lie in Clinical Neuropsychology, specifically regarding the interplay of memory, decision-making, and emotional dysfunction in mental and neurological disorders.
+At Clinical Brain Lab, she is currently working on projects investigating the cognitive neuroscience of deception and is also an avid contributor of several open-source softwares.